 Secretary: Reuven Sussman

 Reuven Sussman manages human dimensions of energy efficiency programs at the American Council for an Energy-Efficient Economy (ACEEE) in Washington, D.C.
 He is co-chair of the annual Behavior, Energy and Climate Change conference (BECC).
-Reuven was a behavior change consultant, university instructor, and researcher at the U. Victoria in Canada.
+Reuven was a behavior change consultant, university instructor and researcher at the U. Victoria in Canada.
 Currently, he studies energy efficient behavior and programs that encourage energy efficiency through behavior change.

-Membership Chair: Nancy Piotrowski
+Membership Chair and Council Rep: Nancy Piotrowski

 Nancy Piotrowski works as a professor, researcher, consultant, advocate and psychological services provider.
-Trained as a clinical psychologist, she has 25-plus years of professional experience working at the local, state, federal, and international levels.
+Trained as a clinical psychologist, she has 25-plus years of professional experience working at the local, state, federal and international levels.
 She is interested in the transtheoretical model of change, expectancies, and how models of addiction may help influence science in the area of environmental, population and conservation psychology.

-Chair of the Awards Committee: Cameron Brick
+Chair of Awards Committee: Sonya Sachdeva

-Chair of the Communications Committee: Sabrina Köhler
+Chair of Communications Committee: Sabrina Köhler

 Sabrina Köhler obtained her masters degree in psychology at the University of Mannheim in Germany.
 She is now keen on starting a PhD on a topic that combines her interests in psychology and global climate change.
-She is particularly interested in how perceptions of global warming and climate change risks influence adaptation behavior, and in addition, how this knowledge can then be used for effective policy making.
+She is particularly interested in how perceptions of global warming and climate change risks influence adaptation behavior, and in addition, how this knowledge can then be used for effective policy-making.

-Student Committee Chair: Salvia Artman
+Student Committee Chair: Zoey Rogers

 Fellows Chair: Elise Amel

-Elise Amel holds a PhD in Industrial-Organizational Psychology, is a Professor of Psychology at the University of St. Thomas and has directed the Environmental Studies program.
-She co-created the Sustainable Communities Partnership which links St. Thomas courses across disciplines to city-identified, high-priority sustainability projects, created and leads culture change as Director of the Office of Sustainability Initiatives.
-She has served as President for the Society of Environmental, Population, & Conservation Psychology, is a Fellow of the American Psychological Association and has co-authored the popular textbook, "Psychology for Sustainability."
+Elise Amel holds a PhD in industrial-organizational psychology, is a professor of psychology at the University of St. Thomas and has directed the environmental studies program.
+She co-created the Sustainable Communities Partnership, which links St. Thomas courses across disciplines to city-identified, high-priority sustainability projects created and leads culture change as director of the Office of Sustainability Initiatives.
+She has served as president for the Society of Environmental, Population, & Conservation Psychology, is a fellow of the American Psychological Association and has co-authored the popular textbook, "Psychology for Sustainability."